 For classification purposes the upper is the part of the shoe that covers the sides and top of the foot.

-- Espadrilles - these are also called beach shoes and have plaited fibre soles that are no thicker than 2.5 centimetres.
+- espadrilles - these are also called beach shoes and have plaited fibre soles that are no thicker than 2.5 centimeters.
 They don't have heels.